ejjcase/dogfood-plugin/README.md

 Possibly Gradle is looking for the plugin in the project's `buildSrc/`, which doesn't exist.
 But surely it shouldn't do that if the version number doesn't match.

+## Update

+This bug has already been reported: https://github.com/gradle/gradle/issues/10921